 The Most Insane Photoshoot of All time

 At dinner, I learn I will be shooting 90 LOOKS in two days.
 Two 12 hour days for $350.
 That’s around $14.50 per hour, which after freelance taxes is around $11ph.
 Below Seattle’s minimum wage.

 I realized that I should’ve requested more information when they first reached out.
 But I was already in Seattle, and I had already agreed to work with them.
 During the shoot, I brought up my disappointment at the failure to communicate 12-hour days, and the CD offered me $200 in store credit.

 I’m on time to each day of work.
-To be frank, I worked my fucking ass off and worked overtime – and I missed my bus back to Portland.
+To be frank, I worked my butt off and worked overtime – and I missed my bus back to Portland.
 I had to stay an extra night in Seattle.
 I was totally ok with it for the sake of helping the process.
 I was hoping to build a long term relationship with the brand.

 Another important thing for other models to know is how exhausting working with Universal Standard is.
 I wasn’t permitted to sit down (didn’t want to wrinkle clothing), and I wore high heels for most of the 12 hours.